 1. Create a sign-up form

+In Surveys, pages, and forms, create a sign-up form for your contacts.
 Learn how to create a sign-up form in Create a survey or form.

 Add a Form block: Text box

-Question type: Contact mobile number
+Set Question type to Contact mobile number.

 Capture both email and mobile number